PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 <a href="{{ '/rag/development/asynchronous-apex-patterns.html' | relative_url }}">View asynchronous-apex-patterns.md</a>

-**Summary**: This guide provides comprehensive patterns for asynchronous Apex processing, covering Batch Apex, Queueable Apex, Scheduled Apex, and @future methods
+**Summary**: Comprehensive patterns for Batch, Queueable, Scheduled, and future methods in Salesforce

 ### custom-settings-metadata-patterns.md

 <a href="{{ '/rag/development/custom-settings-metadata-patterns.html' | relative_url }}">View custom-settings-metadata-patterns.md</a>

-**Summary**: This guide covers when and how to use Custom Settings and Custom Metadata Types for configuration management in Salesforce
+**Summary**: Patterns for using Custom Settings and Custom Metadata Types for configuration management in Salesforce

 ### email-management.md

 <a href="{{ '/rag/development/email-management.html' | relative_url }}">View email-management.md</a>

-**Summary**: Documentation for Overview
+**Summary**: Patterns for sending, receiving, and tracking email in Salesforce using standard features and Apex

 ### error-handling-and-logging.md